-2 or 3 day expedition Arisaig Wild camp
+2 day expedition Arisaig Wild camp

 - Explore small islands, white sand beaches and hidden bays.

 - Watch the sun go down from our wild camp on the Arisaig coast.

 - See Seals from the seat of your kayak.

 - Learn essential sea kayaking and expedition skills.

 DATES AND PRICES

 *TAKING TIME OUT - The slow glide of the sea kayak between the small islands created a sense of passage; of moving perceptively between island and channel, between kayak and land and between the challenge of the present and the challenge of modern life.
 The time taken to paddle between islands became irrelevant as time warped and moulded around the sights and sounds of the ocean: There was no rush here, no schedule and no distraction aside from the Common Seals that would bob up and down alongside the kayaks, curious as ever.